pyamsoft/pydroid/arch/README.md

 ##### Hooks

 Hooks are provided for `UiView` and `UiViewModel` classes to run code on certain lifecycle events.
-The `doOnBind { Bundle? -> }` hook will be run whenever the `UiViewModel` is bound either to a component or a view.
+The `doOnRestoreState { Bundle? -> }` hook will be run whenever the savedInstanceState is restored for the `UiViewModel`. `doOnCleared` is called when the ViewModel is being cleared.

 For views, the `doOnInflate { Bundle? -> }` acts similarly when the view is first inflated.